GenomicsStandardsConsortium/mixs/README.md

 **To request changes to the MIxS standards, please use the [issue tracker](https://github.com/GenomicsStandardsConsortium/mixs/issues) in this repo.**

+### Other repository contents

+- [generated](generated) contains a working version of the MIxS artifacts.
+It is not stable and should not be used!
+- [doc_templates](doc_templates) contains jinja templates for the LinkML auto-generated documentation
+- [changelogs](changelogs) contains documents describing the changes with each release
+- [MAINTAINERS.md](MAINTAINERS.md) provides more technical details on the editing and release process

 ## Guidelines for the reuse and citation of content on this repository